 Mosaikify is a program I wrote to make photo mosaics.
 It was written in Java, using the Swing toolkit, and uses complex algorithms to generate mosaics with scattered tile images.
 I designed the program to be very easy to use, but with advanced options available if needed.
 I used Mosaikify to make the mosaic at the top of this page.
 Roll over it to zoom in.

-My Language Notebook is another program I wrote in Java.
+My Language Notebook is another program I wrote in Java, using Swing.
 It is a notebook to help people learn languages.
 When you hear a new sentence that you want to remember, you can add it to your notebook.
 You can categorise, sort and filter your sentences in many different ways.
 The audio for a sentence can also be added, so that you can practice copying the correct sounds.
 Sentences are stored in a project which can be exported and shared with others.

-Fidget Flowers is an app I wrote which allows people to relax by creating beautiful moving flower patterns.
+Fidget Flowers is an app I wrote that allows people to relax by creating beautiful moving flower patterns.
 This program required me to use my knowledge of Java programming, including threading, design patterns and memory management.
 I also made my own transitions API which is optimised for the requirements of this app, and which required my knowledge of maths.

 I don't have a great deal of experience in web development but I am always amazed to see the advances in this area, and what can now be achieved within a web browser.
 I think that HTML, in conjunction with CSS and various scripting languages, are becoming very powerful, and I have written various web apps to investigate this.

 Change the wave characteristics by adjusting the sliders to see how the resultant wave is affected.